The Best Vitamins For Cats (Review) in 2020

 Q: My cat's food already has a lot of additional vitamins and minerals - does she/he still need a supplement?

-A: There are usually two main reasons why anyone would buy a cat supplements.
-The first would be to work together with their regular diet, improving the overall health of their cat.
+There are usually two main reasons why anyone would buy cat supplements.
+The first would be to work together with a cat's regular diet, improving their overall health and wellbeing.
 The second is on the recommendation of their vet or to make up for some form of deficiency within the cat or to fill the gap left by their usual diet.

-If your cat already takes a lot of vitamins and minerals, you may want to check the overall diet to see if there is something specific missing and look for a supplement that compliments this.
-If, however, you notice a change in the behavior or physical wellbeing of your cat, you may wish to try out some of the more “well-rounded” supplements that cover greater ranges of issues, after discussing the changes with your vet.
+If your cat already takes a lot of vitamins and minerals, you may want to check their overall diet to see if there is something specific missing, and then look for a supplement that compliments this.
+If, however, you notice a change in the behavior or physical wellbeing of your cat, you may wish to try out some of the more “well-rounded” supplements that cover greater ranges of issues after discussing the said changes with your vet.

 Q: Is there a danger of 'overdosing' or 'over-supplementing' by giving my cat too much of a particular vitamin or mineral?

-A: As discussed above, there is a risk that comes with some vitamins and minerals that can lead to over-supplementing and therefore poisoning your cat.
-While you should be absolutely fine with water-soluble vitamins, since any excess is simply processed and disposed of through urination, you may need to be careful when it come to fat-soluble vitamins and minerals.
+As discussed above, there is a risk that comes with some vitamins and minerals that can lead to over-supplementing and therefore poisoning your cat.
+While you should be absolutely fine with water-soluble vitamins since any excess is simply processed and disposed of through urination, you may need to be careful when it comes to fat-soluble vitamins and minerals as they get stored in your cat's body.

 Q: Can I give my cat human vitamins?

-You should also bear in mind that a lot of fillers can come from dairy products and cats are naturally lactose intolerant, so you should be aware that using human vitamins can cause a lot of stomach problems for your cat.
+You should also bear in mind that a lot of fillers can come from dairy products and adult cats are naturally lactose intolerant, so you should be aware that using human vitamins can cause some stomach problems for your cat.

 Finally, you might notice that us humans need a lot more of the specific ingredients used in vitamins and, therefore, you’ll notice that our tablets are generally much larger than the feline counterparts.
-Too much of these ingredients can cause problems in your cats’ digestion, immune system and so on, which can read more about, above.
+Too much of these ingredients can cause problems in your cats’ digestion, immune system and more, so it's best to avoid giving your cat human vitamins altogether.